pgadmin-org/pgadmin4/docs/en_US/user_management.rst

     /path/to/python /path/to/setup.py add-user user1@gmail.com password

-    # to specify a role, 1 for admin user, 2 for non-admin user:
+    # to specify a role, admin and non-admin users:

+    /path/to/python /path/to/setup.py add-user user1@gmail.com password --admin
-    /path/to/python /path/to/setup.py add-user user1@gmail.com password --role 1
+    /path/to/python /path/to/setup.py add-user user1@gmail.com password --nonadmin

     # to specify user's status